jsburch83/overthewire/bandit/bandit_14to15.md

 1. Connect via ssh:

-    `ssh bandit14@bandit.labs.overthewire.org -p 2220 -i <ident file location>` The password is: **4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e**
+    `ssh bandit14@bandit.labs.overthewire.org -p 2220 -i <ident file location>`

 2. Using the ssh key you got from the last level login to the level14.

 3. After looking at the instructions I didn't understand what they meant by submit the current level password.
 I then noticed the hint commands contained telnet.

-I went for this command:
+I went for this telnet command and then pasted the current password from level14: **4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e**

 4. `telnet 127.0.0.1 30000`